postgresml

 PostgresML is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
 With PostgresML, you can seamlessly integrate machine learning models into your WarehousePG and harness the power of cutting-edge algorithms to process data efficiently.

-module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in WarehousePG.
+The postgresml module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in WarehousePG.
 The models are provided by the Hugging Face AI data science platform.

-Before Registering the postgresml
+Before Registering the postgresml Module

-library to the set of libraries the WarehousePG server loads at startup, and set the Python virtual environment:
+Before registering the postgresml module, you must install the Data Science bundle for Python3.11, add the pgml library to the set of libraries the WarehousePG server loads at startup, and set the Python virtual environment:

 Install the Data Science bundle for Python 3.11.